codylindley/simple-frontend-boilerplate/README.md

 3. minify all CSS and place it in `/build/index.min.css`
 4. minify all JS and place it in `/build/index.min.js`

 When you are running the code locally (i.e. http://localhost:XXXX) the index.html page loads the non-minified .css and .js files individually.
-In addition to this the handlerbar templates are loaded (i.e. AJAX) and compiled ondemand.
+In addition to this the handlebar templates are loaded (i.e. AJAX) and compiled on demand.

-When you are not running from a localhost the html pages use the minified and comipled files (.html, .css, and .hbs files) found in `build` directory.
-Keep in mind that this does include all of the handlerbars templates, compliled to a single file.
+When you are not running from a localhost the html pages use the minified and compiled files (.html, .css, and .hbs files) found in `build` directory.
+Keep in mind that this does include all of the handlebars templates, compiled to a single file.

 ##Folder Structure `/public`